With summer ending in The Bay Area, now is an ideal time to get a kick start on air conditioner maintenance.

 2. Clean the Outside

 Then run the vacuum to gently clean the metallic fins.
-These parts are also called condenser coils and move heat away from your unit.
+These parts are also called condenser coils and transfer heat away from your equipment.

-You need to be cautious with these fine coils.
-Warped or crinkled fins can influence efficiency.
+You need to be careful with these delicate coils.
+Misshapen or crushed fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten bent fins.
-You can also buy a fin comb from an appliance part website.
-A pro from Contra Costa Heating & AC should take care of large amounts of damage.
+Use a butter knife to adjust bent fins.
+You can also buy a fin comb from an appliance part retailer.
+A pro from Contra Costa Heating & AC should take care of severe damage.

 4. Clean the Inside

-After taking out the fan, fish out leaves and other yard waste.
+After taking out the fan, pull out leaves and other yard litter.
 Then wipe the inside of the system with a wet cloth.

-The only coil cleaner you have to have is water.
-Use slight pressure from a hose nozzle to wash the fins, directing water from the inside out.
-Put the fan back in once you’re finished.
+The only coil cleaner you should use is water.
+Use gentle pressure from a hose nozzle to rinse the fins, directing water from the inside out.
+Reinstall the fan once you’re done.

 5. Test Your Air Conditioner